Due on 2/3 11:59 pm (PST): See Submission for details.

 This is the number of entries in the reorder buffer (ROB).

-This will constrain the number of instructions that can be “in flight” in the processor.
+This will constrain the number of instructions which can be “in flight” in the processor.

 this attribute is named as rob_size